-We present you our list of clothes-care techniques to keep you looking great for longer!
+We present you our list of clothing care techniques to keep you looking great for longer!

 Wash before use

-Far too often people will buy a new article of clothing and go ahead and wear it immediately without washing it, which is a big mistake.
-Recently store-bought clothes often contain bacteria, due to the fact that they have most likely been tried on by a whole host of people before ending up in your shopping cart.
+Far too often people will buy a new article of clothing, then go ahead and wear it immediately without washing it.
+This is a big mistake!
+Recently store-bought clothes often contain bacteria, due most likely having been tried on by a whole host of people before ending up in your shopping cart.
 These bacteria could cause skin irritation or even inflammation.

-According to Caroline Cox, chief researcher at the Center for Environment and Health, they ‘’have come to the conclusion that lead-containing pigments are frequently found in accessories made of artificial materials, particularly those with a glimmering pigmentation’’.
+According to Caroline Cox, Senior Scientist at the Center for Environmental Health, her team has "come to the conclusion that lead-containing pigments are frequently found in accessories made of artificial materials, particularly those with a glimmering pigmentation’’.
 Cox goes on to explain that her research center has identified nearly 200 companies selling products containing lead.
-Suffice it to say that lead, and a bunch of other chemicals used for the pigmentation of clothing, can be extremely harmful to the skin… It is for this reason that it is important to wash the spoils of your shopping sessions before wearing them out!
+Suffice it to say that lead, along with many other chemicals used for the pigmentation of clothing, can be extremely harmful to the skin… It is precisely for this reason that it is important to wash the spoils of your shopping sessions before wearing them out!

 The ABCs of cleaning clothes

-The first step to take is to find out the hardness of the water in your region.
-The hardness of the water is defined as the percentage of dissolved minerals (mainly calcium and magnesium) present in the water.
-The ‘’harder’’ the water, the higher the contained percentage of dissolved minerals.
-To protect your clothes and your washing machine from limescale buildup, a simple solution is to use more detergent than recommended for your wash cycles.
+The first one is to find out the hardness of the water in your region.
+This metric is defined as the percentage of dissolved minerals (mainly calcium and magnesium) present in the water.
+The "harder’’ the water, the higher the contained percentage of dissolved minerals.
+A simple solution to protecting your clothes and your washing machine from limescale buildup is using more detergent than recommended for your wash cycles.

-The second core rule with it comes to clothing maintenance is to fully understand all the warning signs on the tags, they’re there for a reason after all!
+The second core rule when it comes to clothing maintenance is to fully understand all the warning signs on the tags.
+After all, they’re there for a reason!
 Here is a small compilation of the symbols you need to know:

 Cleaning guide by type of clothing

-It is important to adapt your cleaning method for each type of clothing, as each material requires specific care.
+It is important to adapt your cleaning method to each type of clothing, as every material requires specific care.

 1 - Silk washing

-Often times we are afraid to machine wash silk clothing, and rightly so, as it is an extremely delicate material… That being said, it is in fact possible to care for it without having to head to the dry cleaners!
-You can wash your silk fabrics on a low temperature with the ‘’delicates’’ setting on your machine, or if you still don’t trust it there is always the old-fashioned hand wash with mild soap and cold water.
+Often times we are afraid to machine-wash silk clothing, and rightly so, as it is an extremely delicate material… That being said, it is in fact possible to care for it without having to head to the dry cleaners!
+You can wash your silk fabrics at a low temperature with the "delicates’’ setting on your machine.
+Alternately, if you don’t trust this setting, there is always the old-fashioned hand wash with mild soap and cold water.
 Do try not to leave it in cold water for more than 5 minutes for fear of it stretching out of shape.
 As for drying, the best course of action is to just leave it hanging up away from direct sunlight.

 2 - Washing wool and cashmere